Levi Woodbury: Commerce Clause cases

+Presidential candidacy and death

+Woodbury received significant support for the presidential nomination at the 1848 Democratic National Convention, particularly among New England delegates, but the nomination went to Lewis Cass of Michigan.
+Hoping to be nominated in 1852, Woodbury encouraged his friends in the Democratic Party to promote his candidacy and was positioned to be a compromise candidate at the 1852 Democratic National Convention before his failing health deprived him of his chance.
+Woodbury died in Portsmouth on September 4 of an inflammatory tumor in the stomach.

 Legacy

-Woodbury is one of the few individuals to serve in all three branches of U.S. government and one of three people to have served in all three branches and also as a U.S. governor (the others being Salmon P. Chase and James F. Byrnes).
+Woodbury is one of the few individuals to have held a constitutional office in all three branches of the U.S. government and one of three people to have held a constitutional office in all three branches and also having served as a U.S. governor (the others being Salmon P. Chase and James F. Byrnes).
 Named in his honor are Woodbury County, Iowa; Woodbury, Minnesota; Woodbury, Tennessee; Woodbury Avenue in Portsmouth, New Hampshire; Woodbury School in Salem, New Hampshire; and several ships called the USS Woodbury.
 He is featured on a New Hampshire historical marker (number 43) along New Hampshire Route 136 in Francestown.
 His daughter Mary married Montgomery Blair, Abraham Lincoln's Postmaster General.
 His son Charles L. Woodbury was a lawyer who served as United States Attorney for the District of Massachusetts and served on the New Hampshire House of Representatives and the Massachusetts General Court.